getopt/EXPRESSION_BY_FEATURE/doc/summarize_features.md

 ### PROCEDURE IN DEFAULT MODE (--tableType 'gene')

-**summarize_features.py** processes one line at a time from *plus strand table* and *minus strand table* files.
-Each line correspons to a genomic region that overlaps with features of one or more gene.
+**summarize_features.py** processes one line at a time from *plus strand table* and *minus strand table* input files.
+Each line in the input correspons to a genomic region that overlaps with features of at least one gene: either `utr5p`, `exon` and `utr3p` features or `upstream` and `downstream` features (purely `intergenic` regions are skipped in --tableType 'gene' mode).

+To correctly distribute reads mapped to the region, the program first parses out names of genes whose features overlap in the region.
+Then reads mapped to the region are distributed evenly between overlapping genes, taking strandedness of genes and of read alignments into account.
+Whenevery possible, reads are counted as "sense".
+Reads are counted as "antisense" only when there is no genes in sense orientation overlapping the region.
+Note, that regions that overlap features of non-coding and/or repetitive genes are treated specially.
+These principles are illustrated by the below examples: